The Black Squirrel Home And Garden Walk

 The ‘Hopi Red’ (Amaranth) has feathery plumes, also maroon in color, and the ‘Shooting Stars’ (Nicotiana sylvestris) can be seen poking out their heads in the form of white blossoms.

-The large Castor Bean plant shown above is the one with the large maroon leaves and comes with an interesting story.
+The large Castor Bean plant shown above has large maroon leaves and comes with an interesting story besides all the uses for Castor Bean oil.

 “These seeds have an incredible history.
 While I was a disaster relief worker in New Orleans following Hurricane Katrina, Minnie, an elderly African-American woman gave me a few seeds to ‘take back North’ when I completed my duties on the Gulf Coast.
 Minnie told me that the Castor Bean plant had been in her family since they set foot in Louisiana.
 Her grandmother told Minnie that the Castor Beans had been smuggled from Africa to the New World.
 Castor Beans are used in traditional West African medicine.”